 Before becoming an intern for The Nevada Independent, Jacob interned for Nevada Public Radio, where he covered the 2017 legislative session, and Reno Public Radio, where he was on general assignment, covering everything from immigration to traffic to the northern Nevada housing crunch.
 During that same time, he also worked for UNR’s student paper, The Nevada Sagebrush, serving as Editor-in-Chief from 2016 to 2018.

 Jacob graduated magna cum laude from UNR in May with a B.A. in Journalism and a minor in political science.
 He also received the Outstanding Electronic Media Student award from the Reynolds School of Journalism and was inducted into Kappa Tau Alpha, the national journalism honor society.
 Earlier this year, he received a second place award from the Associated Press Television and Radio Association for his reporting on the reverberations of 1 October at UNR, where more than a third of students call Las Vegas home.
+Jacob was a member of the 2018 KUNR public radio team that won a regional Murrow award for “Priced Out,” an investigative series on affordable housing.

 Born and raised in Henderson, Jacob spends his spare time watching sports, catching up on some reading, or playing a video game or two.